How To Leverage Your Surgical Practice Marketing

 Ensure your website is optimized so patients can find you

 But having a beautiful website doesn’t automatically guarantee the right people will find it.
 You need to ensure your site is optimized for SEO.
-This means ensuring there are H1s and meta tags assigned to each page, including relevant keywords on leading pages, adding new content on a regular basis, and linking to other sites.
+This means it contains

 2. Google Ads